 NOAA's Coastal Ocean Program (COP) is a focused effort to integrate scientific and technological capabilities into well-framed strategies to improve marine products and services of all NOAA Line Offices.
-The COP will improve NOAA's research, modeling, and prediction capabilities, applications, and information synthesis, with particular emphasis on environmental quality, fishery productivity, and the physical impact of natural coastal hazards.
+The COP will improve NOAA's research, modeling, and but there is a long of which was a party who be a but to but the constitution of the c prediction capabilities, applications, and information synthesis, with particular emphasis on environmental quality, fishery productivity, and the physical impact of natural coastal hazards.
 This program will produce data from observation and monitoring, and generate information products from data and multidisciplinary research programs.
-The ESDIM Program must support the NOAA-wide development of data standards and formats to guarantee the usefulness of these data. í
+The ESDIM Program must support the NOAA-wide development of data standards and formats to guarantee the usefulness of these data.